CoretechR/ESP32-Handheld/README.md

 ![My image](https://cdn.hackaday.io/images/7388051584724557389.JPG)

-Using Arduino for ESP32 1.0.2
+Tested with Arduino for ESP32 Core 1.0.4

 The lastes firmware needs the modified Adafruit SharpMem library.
 This library includes a hugely faster screen clearing function and hardware SPI.